michaelp1985/asset-manager/README.md

 # Asset Management

-A standalone game asset library.
+A standalone game asset library manager.
 Assets are imported once, tagged and cataloged in SQLite, and copied into individual game projects on export — games hold their own snapshot with no live reference back to the library, so the library can evolve without breaking anything downstream.